sungchun12/README/README.md

 ## My role

-- I build solution architecture diagrams, usually around end to end data pipelines
+- Building solution architecture diagrams, usually around end to end data pipelines
-- I execute on the above with hands-on code
+- Executing on the above with hands-on code
-- I engage in pre-sales engineering conversations
+- Engaging in pre-sales engineering conversations
-- I build code-based starter kits and utilities for my team
+- Building code-based starter kits and utilities for my team

 ## What I Believe In